Important Numbers:

 • National Domestic Violence Hotline: 800-799-7233

 Depending on who you call and what services you have been received, your case would be taken up differently.
-Below are descriptions of Mecklenburg County domestic violence services.
+Below are summarized descriptions of Mecklenburg County domestic violence services.
+If you want more specificities to help determine which resource is best for your case, please use our resource calculator at the bottom of this page.

 ❋ Greater Charlotte Hope Line